m3g/PDBTools.jl/docs/src/index.md

 PDBTools is not very strict in following the PDB or mmCIF formats.
 In particular, it does not read any of the meta-data of these files, only `ATOM` and `HETATM` fields are of interest.
+Also, it supports repeated atom entries, as each atom is read as an independent object.
+This flexibility provides support for common structure formats occurring in the Molecular Dynamics Simulations field.

-If more comprehensive support for these files is necessary, use the packages of [BioJulia](https://github.com/BioJulia), [BioStructures](https://github.com/BioJulia/BioStructures.jl) in particular.
+If more comprehensive (and strict) support for these files is necessary, use the packages of [BioJulia](https://github.com/BioJulia), [BioStructures](https://github.com/BioJulia/BioStructures.jl) in particular.